joinpursuit/AC-DSA-JS/Intro_To_DSA/introToDSA.md

 ## Technical Interviews:
 Answering technical questions is a necessary part of a technical interview.
 Technical questions come in several different forms.

-1. iOS/App development Specific topics
+1. FSW development Specific topics
-  - Explain the life cycle of UIViewController
+  - Describe a serverless architecture.
-  - What is MVC design?
+  - Explain why you might want your database on a different server?
-  - What is the class hierarchy for a UIButton?
+  - Do you prefer JavaScript factory functions or constructors?

 2. Pair programming
  - Live code an app with your interviewer